Dr. Anat Erdreich-Epstein

 Children’s Hospital Los Angeles

-Over the three years of this proposal, the group will determine the effect of PID1 on medulloblastoma microenvironment, the effect of PID1 on the function of this tumor‐promoting gene, and the effect of this tumor-promoting gene in medulloblastoma growth.
+Over the period of study, the group will determine the effect of PID1 on medulloblastoma microenvironment, the effect of PID1 on the function of this tumor‐promoting gene, and the effect of this tumor-promoting gene in medulloblastoma growth.